 The most successful personal injury attorneys excel at oral advocacy, negotiation, and client development.
 They should also have a capacity for handling stress and pressure, particularly those who decide to practice on their own rather than sign on as an associate with an existing firm.

 Attorneys in this specialty usually represent clients on a contingency basis, meaning their fees represent a percentage of the plaintiff's eventual compensation when the case is resolved, which is typically from 30 to 40 percent.
 This arrangement means that the plaintiff doesn't pay a fee unless and until the lawyer recovers money on their behalf.
 These lawyers are typically only compensated if they win.

 Some personal injury cases can drag out for years before they're resolved.
 This makes efficient time management skills very important as well.
 Personal injury attorneys have to balance these long, involved cases with shorter, less demanding ones if they’re going to pay the bills, at least if they elect to go into practice for themselves.

 It's often recommended that new personal injury lawyers get their feet wet with an established law firm before heading out on their own—even an insurance defense firm.
 This will help them understand the ins-and-outs of how their adversaries approach cases.

 Personal Injury Lawyer Salaries

-Since litigation is on the rise and represents the bread and butter of many law firms, the employment outlook for personal injury attorneys is excellent.
-An uncertain economy, stricter regulation, and company growth topped the reasons cited for anticipated increases in litigation in a recent litigation trends survey.
-However, tort reform—proposed changes in common law civil justice systems that would reduce tort litigation and cap damage awards—could potentially reduce the number of claims filed and a number of damages recovered by plaintiff attorneys in the future.
+Litigation represents the bread and butter of many law firms, so the employment outlook for personal injury attorneys is good.
+However, tort reform—proposed changes in common law civil justice systems that would reduce tort litigation and cap damage awards—could potentially reduce the number of claims filed and the damages recovered by plaintiff attorneys in the future.